mp-czhang/mp-czhang.github.io/_research/research-1.md

 In addition, Zhang et al. [11] applied DL-PICCS to the task of dual energy CT under a limited view data condition.
 The citing paper demonstrated the DL-PICCS provided improved image details by utilizing information in the different energy channels.
 Moreover, DL-PICCS was significantly superior to the state-of-the-art AI-based limited view angle CT problem, such as SPECIAL, DD-Net on all evaluation metrics.

+The application of DL-PICCS to high-pitch helical CT was patented[2.3].

+### Reference
 [2.1] Chengzhu Zhang, Yinsheng Li, Guang‐Hong Chen.
 "Accurate and robust sparse‐view angle CT image reconstruction using deep learning and prior image constrained compressed sensing (DL‐PICCS)."
 Medical Physics 48.10 (2021): 5765-5781.

 [2.2] Hayes J W, Montoya J, Budde A, et al. High pitch helical CT reconstruction[J].
 IEEE Transactions on Medical Imaging, 2021, 40(11): 3077-3088.